norcalbiostat/MATH456/hw/lj-entries.md

 If you did not attend class that day, just say so.
 Don't try to make up an entry.

-* How does the material you’ve heard thus far connect or conflict with your prior knowledge, beliefs, or values?
+* 1/23 How does the material you’ve heard thus far connect or conflict with your prior knowledge, beliefs, or values?
+* 1/27 Linear Regression brain dump.
+Write down everything you know about Linear Regression

 <!---
-* Mind map on data preparation - How did you choose what to write?
-How did you start?
 * QFT 02/03 - Variable Selection
     - Review the class-wide responses and comment on similarities and differences between your group and other groups top 3.
     - Think about the work that you have done, what you have learned and its value.